 Over the past few years, the District has seen an increasing enrollment.
-Based on the District's birth to age 5 census counts, we anticipate enrollment increases the next few years.
+Based on the District's birth to age 5 census counts and enrollment projections, we anticipate enrollment increases the next few years.
 New residents along with an increase in the number of students open enrolling in our District are factors in the increase.
-During the 2016-17 school year the District's on-line education program enrollment increased significantly.
+During the 2017-18 school year the District's on-line education program enrollment increased significantly.